gabrielcuvillier/arxwasm/README.md

 #### Alternative method

-An alternative way to test this port is to run yourself a local HTTP server, serving the same website.
+An alternative method to test this port is to run yourself a local HTTP server, serving the same website.

 To do this, you have to download a preview release from github: _arx-pnacl-preview-NNN.zip_, uncompress it, and execute the _run.sh_ script.